lengfwang/r8125-esxi/README.md

 # Realtek RTL8125 NIC driver for ESXi 6.7

-fork by realganfan github, modify for 9.009.01
+forked from realganfan github, modify for 9.009.01.thanks. only for test!!